NLnetLabs/rpki-doc/source/krill/get-started.rst

   nohup $KRILL -c $CONF >$SCRIPT_OUT 2>&1 &
   echo $! > $KRILL_PID

-And then you can use the following, equally naive script, to stop it:
+You can use the following sample script to stop Krill:

 .. code-block:: bash